JacyHernandez/JacyHernandez/README.md

-#Greetings, my name is Jacy!
+Greetings, my name is Jacy!
 Your Wall is Only as Strong as The Defenders Behind It.

-This is an example of how to add a picture to a GitHub repository README.

 - 🔭 I’m currently working on ...Bachelors degree in Cybersecurity and Information Assurance
 - 🌱 I’m currently learning ...MYSQL, Digital Forensics, Incident Response, Cryptography, GRC,